Create a Fun & Organized Art Room Space of your dreams!

 Before we go into my art room organizing tips, here’s a little perspective: If you don’t have a shelf filled with books, you won’t raise readers; if you don’t have pens, papers, or a dictionary handy, you won’t raise a writer either.
 So, guess what?
 When you don’t have an art space filled with art supplies, you won’t raise an artist!

 And creating art has a ton of benefits that goes beyond a beautiful finished project; art helps improve kids’ focus, problem-solving skills, stress-management skills, emotional literacy, and hand-eye coordination.
-That’s why it’s so important to give kids a space to create.
+That’s why it’s so important to give children a space to create.

-As an art studio designer, kids’ art teacher, and former homeschool mom (my kids are now grown), I’ve had the opportunity to design many stimulating creative spaces for kids of all ages.
+As an art studio designer, children’s art teacher, and former homeschool mom, I’ve had the opportunity to design many stimulating creative spaces for kids of all ages.
 I will teach you what you need to know about creating a homeschool art room space for your Montessori students.

 homeschool art room space